todogroup/todogroup.org/content/en/guides/outbound-oss.md

 A DCO in contrast to a CLA is a much more lightweight procedure.
 It was introduced to enhance the confidence that contributions to the Linux kernel are made "legally correct" by the contributors.
 The [DCO version 1.1](https://developercertificate.org/) is used by many OSS projects.

-The main difference of a DCO compared to a CLA is, that a DCO is not a contract, it is a kind of attest of the specific contributor that they are entitled to submit a concrete contribution.
+The main difference of a DCO compared to a CLA is, that a DCO is not a contract, it is a kind of attestation of the specific contributor that they are entitled to submit a concrete contribution.
 All the effort which has to be spent to get a CLA signed and maintained is not needed.
 The only tasks which have to be carried out are:

 * Evaluation of the DCO by the "Legal department"
 * Evaluation by the "IP department"